danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 }
 ```

-One of the require properties to be returned in the response of the polling API is the original `request`.
+One of the required properties to be returned in the response of the polling API is the original `request`.
 We will not be returning the `_destinationType` and `_destinationConnectionSettings` parameters.

 #### De-duping the bulk export job

 We need to be able to identify and de-dup the bulk export job.
-This is needed if the user calls the $export operation to queue a new bulk job but failed to get the response for whatever reason (such as network failure).
+This is needed if the user calls the $export operation to queue a new bulk job but failed to get the response for whatever reason (such as a network failure).
 In this case, the job is already queued in the server but the user never received the location to poll the job status.
-It's likely that user will try to queue a job again but instead of queuing a new job, we would want to return the existing job.
+It's likely that the user will try to queue a job again, but, instead of queuing a new job, we would want to return the existing job.

 We will generate a hash of the job based the following parameters: